Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Implementation

-To evaluate the effectiveness of our deformable manipulation framework, we use $6$ benchmarks with different clothes, having different material characteristics and shapes.
-Moreover, we use different initial and goal states depending the task, e.g. stretching or folding.
-In these tasks, we use three different forms of goal configurations for the deformable object manipulations, as discussed in Section V(B).
+To evaluate the effectiveness of our deformable manipulation framework, we use $6$ benchmarks with different clothes, which have different material characteristics and shapes.
+Moreover, we use different initial and goal states depending on the task, e.g. stretching or folding.
+The details are listed in Table \ref{tab:benchmarks}.
+In these tasks, we use three different forms of goal configurations for the deformable object manipulations, as discussed in Section \ref{sec:goal}.
 For benchmarks 4-6, the task corresponds to manipulating the cloth without human participation and we specify the goal configurations.
-For benchmark 1-3, the task is to manipulate the cloth with human participation.
-In this the human is assistant with the task, but also introduces external perturbations.
-Our approach makes no assumption about the human motion, and only uses the visual feedback to guess the human behavior.
-In benchmark 1, robot needs to anticipate human's pace and forces for grasping to fold the towel in the air.
-In benchmark 2, robot needs to process a complex task with several goal configurations when performing folding task.
-In benchmark 3, robot is asked to follow the human's action to maintain the shape of the sheet.
+For benchmarks 1-3, the task is to manipulate the cloth with human participation.
+The human is assisted with the task, but the task also introduces external perturbations.
+Our approach makes no assumptions about the human motion, and only uses the visual feedback to guess the human's behavior.
+In benchmark 1, the robot must anticipate the human's pace and forces for grasping to fold the towel in the air.
+In benchmark 2, the robot needs to process a complex task with several goal configurations when performing a folding task.
+In benchmark 3, the robot is asked to follow the human's actions to maintain the shape of the sheet.
+All 6 benchmarks are defined with goal states/features of the cloth, regardless of whether if there is a human moving the cloth or not.
+Because different states the cloth can be precisely represented and corresponding controlling parameters can be computed, the robot can perform complicated tasks as well.